Google Unveils New Pixel, Its Latest Attempt In The Smartphone Battle.

 The Pixel 6 has a 6.4-inch edge-to-edge display, while the Pixel 6 Pro has a slightly bigger display.

-“Over the last five years or so, we’ve actually enjoyed considerable growth,” Prunuske said of Google’s Pixel division.
+Images that more realistically reflect skin tones across races were included, as well as a “magic eraser” to remove undesired objects or individuals from photos.

-The Pixel 6 is priced at $599 USD, while the Pixel 6 Pro is priced at $799 USD.
+The Pixel 6 is priced at $599, while the Pixel 6 Pro is priced at $899.
+Google.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.